Chapter 3: Death and his Friends

 “Let’s just get home,” Aayan said as he tightened his grip on the reins, “and see what fresh hell has been waiting for us while we’ve been away.”

 Aayan shot Holden a vulgar gesture with his hand, but smiled regardless.
-The lieutenant’s humor was always appreciated, but they both knew what they were headed back to.
+His humor was always appreciated, but they both knew what they were headed back to.

 And Aayan would be the one to go get her.